clawoflight/2018S_CompilerConstruction/README.md

 ./mCc ackermann.mC --print-symtab - | pandoc -f markdown -o st-out.html
 ```

-In order to print the Three Address Code (TAC), --print-tac and the corresponding output may be specified. `-` for stdout is supported.
+In order to print the Three Address Code (TAC), `--print-tac` and the corresponding output may be specified. `-` or no argument for stdout is supported.
 ```
 ./mCc ackermann.mC --print-tac tac-out.txt